compas-dev/compas_xr_unity_assembly/README.md

 Firebase Installations Quickstart

 ### Requirements
-1. [Unity 2022.3.3f1] (unityhub://2022.3.3f1/7cdc2969a641)
+1. Download and install Unity Hub and [Unity 2022.3.3f1] (unityhub://2022.3.3f1/7cdc2969a641)
-2. Android SDK and Java JDK (when developing for Android) - has to be ticked in the installation modules when installing Unity.
+2. Android SDK and Java JDK (when developing for Android) - have to be ticked in the installation modules when installing Unity.
    <img width="718" alt="Screenshot 2023-10-30 at 10 55 29" src="https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/e6c67897-379b-4180-9481-79d43805842c">

 ### Unity

+1. Open Unity Hub.
+In Projects, click on Open.
+Locate the folder you downloaded from GitHub "xr_baseproject" on the drive and add it.
+2. Open the Unity Project.
-1. Accept the Developer Agreement
+3. Accept the Developer Agreement

     - In Unity, go through the following steps in order to accept Vuforia’s Developer Agreement:
       Help - Vuforia Engine - Show Developer Agreement -> Accept

        <img width="499" alt="Screenshot 2023-10-30 at 11 27 16" src="https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/8f08fced-6fd9-4662-a77e-a390f20be665">

-2. Import Ros# into the project
+4. Import Ros# into the project

     - In case you don’t have a Unity ID yet, go to the Unity website and register an account. https://id.unity.com/en/conversations/5c9a9838-2b4d-4c7e-bc53-d31475d0ba8001af